td-github-training/td-github-training.github.io/site/docs/basic/git/commits.md

 # What is a Commit?

-A commit captures a snapshot of the changes made to the files in a project at a specific point in time

 Every commit in Git is a **snapshot** of the project at that point in time and contains:

-- Pointers to the current objects in the repository
+- Pointers to the current files in the repository
-- Commit author and email (from your config settings)
+- Commit author and email
 - Commit date and time
 - Commit message

-The four commands copy files between the working directory, the stage (also called the index), and the history (in the form of commits).

-## Saving changes
+## Staging changes

 ### git add

 `git add` files copies files (at their current state) to the stage.

+## Saving changes

 ### git commit